JatindraPatel/Bolwing_Scoreboard-FOG-Assignment-/README.md

 {
     "frame": 120,
     "timestamp_sec": 4.0,
-    "detected_text": [
-        "TARUN",
-        "1",
-        "12",
-        "3 | 4 | 5",
+    "detected_text": ["TARUN", "1", "12", "3 | 4 | 5", "TTC", "74", "0", "15", "20"],
-        "TTC",
-        "74",
-        "0",
+    "rows": [
+        ["TARUN", "1", "12", "3 | 4 | 5"],
-        "15",
+        ["TTC", "74", "0", "15", "20"]
-        "20"
     ]
 }
 ```

-Each object represents one sampled frame and contains:
+Each object represents one *unique* sampled frame (duplicates skipped) and contains:
-- `frame` – frame number in the video
+- `frame` / `timestamp_sec` – which frame this is and when it occurs in the video
-- `timestamp_sec` – corresponding timestamp in seconds
-- `detected_text` – list of all text/numbers detected on the scoreboard for that frame
+- `detected_text` – flat list of everything OCR read off the scoreboard (kept for
-  (player names, per-frame pin counts, running totals, etc.)
+  backward compatibility / quick scanning)
+- `rows` – the same text, reconstructed into the scoreboard's actual row layout based
+  on each detection's vertical position

 ---

 ## 🎥 Demo Video

-The demo video (submitted alongside this repository) shows:
+The demo video (linked in the submission) shows:
 - The input bowling scoreboard video
 - The script running end-to-end in the terminal
-- The scoreboard region being detected and cropped
+- The scoreboard region being detected/cropped
-- The final extracted JSON output
+- The final extracted JSON/CSV output

 ---

 ## ⚠️ Assumptions & Limitations

-- Assumes the scoreboard is consistently positioned in the **top 40%** of the video frame.
+- Assumes the scoreboard is consistently positioned in the **top 40%** of the frame by
-  For different camera angles/layouts, the ROI crop coordinates would need adjustment.
-- Sampling every 30th frame assumes a 30 FPS source video; this can be tuned for other
-  frame rates.
+  default; this is a CLI flag (`--roi`) so it can be adjusted per video/camera angle.
+- Row grouping uses a fixed y-distance threshold (15px) to cluster detections into
+  rows — works well for this footage's resolution but may need tuning for very
+  different video resolutions.
-- EasyOCR occasionally misreads visually similar characters (e.g., `0`/`O`, `1`/`I`)
+- EasyOCR occasionally misreads visually similar characters (e.g. `0`/`O`, `1`/`I`)
-  under low-contrast or motion-blur conditions.
+  under low-contrast or motion-blur conditions; the annotated frames make it easy to
-- No frame-to-frame deduplication is currently applied — visually identical/static
-  scoreboard frames may produce repeated OCR results.
+  spot exactly which detections these were.

 ---

 ## 🚀 Future Improvements

-- Auto-detect the scoreboard region dynamically (e.g., via template matching or a
+- Auto-detect the scoreboard region dynamically (template matching / lightweight
-  lightweight object detector) instead of a fixed crop percentage.
+  detector) instead of a fixed top-percentage crop.
-- Deduplicate consecutive frames with identical scoreboard values to reduce redundant
-  output entries.
-- Map raw OCR text into a structured schema (per-player, per-frame pin counts + running
+- Map reconstructed rows into a proper per-player schema (name, 10 frame scores,
+  running total) using bowling scoring conventions (`X` = strike, `/` = spare).
+- Track OCR confidence trends over time to auto-flag frames likely to have
-  total) instead of a flat list of detected strings.
+  misreads, instead of relying on a single static threshold.
-- Add post-processing/spell-correction rules specific to bowling scoring conventions
-  (e.g., `X` for strike, `/` for spare) to improve accuracy.

 ---